DarvidTorres/mydocs/C/main/tokens.md

 # Operators

-- [[operators|Operators]] in C are special symbols used to perform specific functions
+- [[C/main/operators/operators|Operators]] in C are special symbols used to perform specific functions
 - Variables on which the operators are applied are known as operands.

 # Special characters